mixer/developer-docs/pages/home/home.md

         title: Core API
         color: pink-background
         icon: icon-News
-        text: Discover and query data about Mixer's Platform such as the Top Games, Who Follows who and Much more.
+        text: Discover and query data about Mixer's Platform such as the Top Games, Who has the most sparks and more.
         link: /guides/core
 ---